BlueRL27/bluerl27.github.io/README.md

 bluerl27.github.io

 A terminal-style interactive resume for Robert Lorence, built using HTML, CSS, and JavaScript.
-Inspired by classic UNIX command-line interfaces, this site showcases technical work, and startup analysis all in a familiar green-on-black terminal.
+Inspired by classic UNIX command-line interfaces, this site showcases technical work, and startup analysis, all in a familiar green-on-black terminal.

 ✨ Features